quasarframework/quasar/docs/src/pages/style/color-palette.md

 It is not going to work on IE11, but it will fall back to the brand colors from the CSS theme.
 :::

-You can dynamically customize the brand colors during run-time: `primary`, `secondary`, `tertiary`, `positive`, `negative`, `info`, `warning`.
+You can dynamically customize the brand colors during run-time: `primary`, `secondary`, `accent`, `positive`, `negative`, `info`, `warning`.
 That means you can have one build of your application with a default color theme but show it with a runtime selected one.

 The main color configuration is done using CSS custom properties, stored on the root element (`:root`).
 Each property has a name of `--q-color-${name}` (example: `--q-color-primary`, `--q-color-secondary`) and should have a valid CSS color as value.